This event takes place August 8-11, 2020.

 As the head of the Tergar Meditation Community, Mingyur Rinpoche supports groups of students in more than thirty countries, leading workshops around the world for new and returning students every year.

 Khenpo Kunga is a Senior Tergar Lama.
-He became a monk at a young age and began his education at Tergar monastery in Tibet, where he studied the rituals, prayers, and other traditional practices of the Tibetan Buddhist tradition.
+He became a monk at a young age and began his education at Tergar monastery, where he studied the rituals, prayers, and other traditional practices of the Tibetan Buddhist tradition.
 At fifteen, he entered an extended meditation retreat and spent three years mastering the profound contemplative practices of the Kagyü lineage.

 Following this period of intense meditation practice, he entered the renowned Dzongsar monastic college near Dharamsala in Northwest India.
 After studying there for eleven years and receiving his Khenpo degree (roughly equivalent to a PhD), he taught at Dzongsar college for three additional years.
 Khenpo Kunga’s primary teacher is Yongey Mingyur Rinpoche, though he has studied with many other revered masters as well.